 Individuals with such addictions will feel the need to be exposed to positively viewed stimulants in order to feel ideologies of emotions.

 For example, exercise is found to increase motivation, happy chemicals and elevate mood.
 This is common knowledge, yet experiences of it also deliver such reliability.
 As exposure to those feelings will be encountered, exercise levels will be increased to encounter them again and again.

 It’s clear to see how addictive activities and experiences can be when paired with uplifting emotions, especially for those with pre-existing vulnerabilities, in this case influencing an exercise addiction.

 The realism of behavioural addictions can be extremely challenging to live through, as behaviours, personalities, attitudes, and outlooks become consumed by influential stimuli.

-Life also becomes engulfed by the source itself, turning a, once hobby or irregular experience into a routine-like habit, recognised as behavioural addictions.
+Life becomes engulfed by the source itself, turning a once hobby or irregular experience into a routine-like habit, recognised as behavioural addictions.
 Some individuals can be at greater risk of fixating on experiences or activities, defined as behavioural addictions.